metocean/SAET_master/README.md

 The tool uses Sentinel 2, Landsat 8 and Landsat 9 images as input.
 In this way, the first thing needed is to have username and password from Copernicus Scihub and USGS Landsat Explorer servers:

-- **Access USGS Landsat Explorer service:** In this case, you need to do two things: register on the Landsat Explorer website and make a request to access the service “machine to machine” (m2m).
+- **Access USGS Landsat Explorer service:** In this case, you need to do two things: to register on the Landsat Explorer website and to make a request to access the service “machine to machine” (m2m).
 For the first requirement, you must register on the website https://ers.cr.usgs.gov/register.
 Once you have your credentials, access the website https://earthexplorer.usgs.gov, and go to your profile settings.
 Click on the button “Go to Profile” and finally, on the option “Access Request”.
 There you can make a new request to the m2m service by filling out a form.
 Once you have your credentials for both data source providers you can edit the file “saet_config.py” (see structure section) by changing the asterisks with your own credentials:

 ```